k1r0s/polka-preact-fullstack/README.md

 >⚠️ Filling the database using the script requires you to have jq installed After the services are up you may load some data into the database so you can quickly see all the features running: `sh fill_database.sh`

+### Running tests (backend only)

+Just place yourself on the backend directory and do: `npm run test`
+>⚠️ Running anything in your local machine besides docker requires you to install npm dependencies

 ### Description / Behavior

 The app has three main routes: Home, List, New